magento/pagebuilder-docs/docs/styles/override-pagebuilder-styles.md

 ## Override content using CSS Classes

 So far, we've only used IDs, attributes, and elements to override Page Builder's CSS.
 But you can also use CSS classes as your overriding selector in the **additional selector** slot.

+{:.procedure}
-**To override a content type using one or more custom CSS classes**:
+To override a content type using one or more custom CSS classes:

 1. Create the CSS selector.

-2. Apply the CSS class.
+1. Apply the CSS class.

 ### Step 1: Create the CSS selector